Baltimore Insider: Your Guide to Hidden Gems and Local Favorites

 Caves Valley Golf Club

-2910 Blendon Rd, Owings Mills, Maryland 21117
+2910 Blendon Rd, Owings Mills, Maryland

 Caves Valley Golf Club, situated in the scenic landscape of Owings Mills, just northwest of Baltimore, stands as a testament to golfing excellence.
-The meticulously crafted layout features strategically placed bunkers, undulating greens, and natural water hazards, providing a test of skill for golfers of all levels.
+The meticulously crafted layout features strategically placed bunkers, undulating greens, and natural water hazards, providing a skill test for golfers of all levels.
 Caves Valley has earned numerous accolades and is consistently ranked among the top golf courses in Maryland and the nation.

 Holes: 18